rluque8/rluque8/README.md

 My name is **Rodrigo**, nice to meet you!

-I am a Junior Software Developer from Madrid, Spain and I am a passionate of Javascript/Typescript.
+I am a Backend Developer from Madrid, Spain and I am a passionate of Javascript/Typescript.
 Even though I am a FullStack profile, who has worked with both React and Angular in the frontend, I have to confess you that I enjoy more working on the backend side of a project.

 - 🔭 I'm constantly working on personal projects based on ideas that come up to my mind.
 - 👥 I'm a team-player and I enjoy getting feedback from different points of view.
 Team-work makes the dream-work, right?